-Project: a site or an entire building or two or more buildings, together with the site or (when permissible) sites on which the building or buildings are located, that are under common ownership, management, and financing and are to be assisted with HOME Funds made available under a Written Agreement, as a single undertaking.
+Project: a site proposed for new construction or an entire building or two or more buildings, together with the site or (when permissible) sites on which the building or buildings are located, that are under common ownership, management, and financing and are to be assisted with HOME Funds made available under a Written Agreement, as a single undertaking.
 Project includes all the activities associated with the site(s) and building(s).